 Said István Lénárt portrays the grandfather in what would be his penultimate performance, the last one being Erasing Frank (Eltörölni Frankot 2021).
 The stories illustrate different awkward situations, often dialogues shot with hand-held cameras, with quick pans rather than cuts (even though the excellent Wanda Kiss is one of the credited editors).
 The first story is about a girl preparing to give a presentation at school.
 To her father’s chagrin, she decided to change the topic from urban traffic to a description of how her mother died.
-In the daughter’s mind, her father caused her death since he didn’t swap the summer tyres into winter ones.
+In the daughter’s mind, her father caused her death since he didn’t swap the summer tyres for winter ones.
 Her father claims that the two had a deal.

 Apparently, the project came about after another project about Chernobyl was scrapped.
 It could be argued that the dialogues follow a specific template where we hear one side of the story initially, to later be surprised by the opposite version.
 Still, it’s not that different from the great Ibsen’s methodology in plays such as Rosmersholm and John Gabriel Borkman.
-More importantly, this dichotomy appropriately depicts the highly polarised world that we live in today.
+More importantly, this dichotomy appropriately depicts the highly polarised world we live in today.
 At least, the film takes place in a universe where the opposites interact with each other instead of staying in their own respective bubbles.
-The final episode is the strongest one but in many ways the bleakest.
+The final episode is the strongest one but, in many ways, the bleakest.